-Hate Crimes - On campus
+Hate Crimes - Noncampus

-For the criminal offenses listed below, first enter the total number of Hate Crimes that were reported to have occurred On campus.
+For the criminal offenses listed below, first enter the total number of Hate Crimes that were reported to have occurred in or on Noncampus buildings or property.
 Then break down each total by category of bias (e.g., race, religion).